ethersphere/swarm-docs/blog/poc3.md

 At its core, Swarm is a service that provides APIs to upload and download content to the crowd, and through url-based addressing offers *virtual hosting of websites* and decentralised applications (dapps) without webservers, using decentralised peer-to-peer distributed infrastructure.
 The vision is that of an new internet which is not only fault-tolerant, has zero downtime and offers censorship resistance but is also economically self-sustaining due to a built-in incentive system.
 By compensating nodes for contributing their bandwidth and disk space, these incentives aim to achieve reliable low-latency scalable retrieval of popular content on the one hand and guarantees persistence of important yet rarely accessed data like archives or backups on the other.
 For smooth delivery Swarm will use the SWAP protocol (planned for POC3.1) while for storage guarantees it will use a two-tiered insurance system (planned for POC4).

-Beyond the basics of data storage and delivery, the POC 3 release includes a new and experimental communications layer as well: the PSS system.
+Beyond the basics of data storage and delivery, the POC 3 release includes some new and experimental features.

 ## PSS